fabio2g/fabio2g/README.md

 <div align="left">
 <h1> Hi there 👋</h1>

-  - I'm Fabio, I'm from Brazil.🌎
+ - I'm Fabio and I'm from Brazil 🌎.
-  - I'm a software analyst and developer.👨🏻‍🎓
+ - I'm a software analyst and developer 👨🏻‍🎓.
-  - My interests are front-end and back-end web programming.💻
+ - My interests are front-end and back-end web programming 💻.

   <br>